fatihguelec/Distance-Estimation-in-Molecular-Communication/README.md

 **Overview**

-This repository contains MATLAB codes developed for two subsequent papers on distance estimation in molecular communication (MC) systems.
+This repository contains MATLAB codes developed for two subsequent papers on distance estimation in molecular communication (MC) systems and the related dataset.
 The first paper focuses on machine learning-based distance estimation methods, while the second paper introduces a novel Fluid Dynamics-based Distance Estimation (FDDE) algorithm.
 The codes in this repository are primarily from the FDDE paper, with the main components from the machine learning-based distance estimation methods also included for comparison purposes.
 The code file names correspond to the figures in the FDDE paper (Figures 4-8).

-Additionally, the repository includes data files for flow rate measurements (Flow_Rate_Data.xlsx) and distance estimation measurements (T21.mat).
+Additionally, the repository includes data files for flow rate measurements (Flow_Rate_Data.xlsx), distance estimation measurements in the Raw_Data folder, and extracted features of these data (T21.mat).

 **Citation**